 Eli J. Patton is

-Eli earned his linguistics BA in Portland, Oregon, then worked as a translator/journalist and debate coach in Taipei.
+Eli earned his linguistics BA in Portland, Oregon, then worked as a translator/journalist & debate coach in Taipei.

-He earned an Asian studies MA in Washington, DC, focused on Chinese thought and culture in IR.
+He earned an Asian studies MA in Washington, DC, focused on Chinese thought & culture in IR.

-And he most recently worked as a researcher and editor at the Wilson Center China Environment Forum, focused on the social, governmental, and ecological impacts China has on its neighbors.
+And he most recently worked as a researcher & editor at the Wilson Center China Environment Forum, focused on the social, governmental, & ecological impacts China has on its neighbors.

-Eli is currently researching the history of world orders and the strategies pursued in the construction and maintenance of order.
+Eli is currently researching the history of world orders & the strategies pursued in the construction & maintenance of order, specifically in the case of China's New Confucianism, New Tianxia, & "Great Harmony" & Guanxi.

 The ancients who wished to illustrate illustrious virtue throughout the kingdom, first ordered well their own states.
 Wishing to order well their states, they first regulated their families.
 Wishing to regulate their families, they first cultivated their persons.
 Wishing to cultivate their persons, they first rectified their hearts.
 Wishing to rectify their hearts, they first sought to be sincere in their thoughts.
 Wishing to be sincere in their thoughts, they first extended to the utmost their knowledge.
 Such extension of knowledge lay in the investigation of things.
 Things being investigated, knowledge became complete.
 Their knowledge being complete, their thoughts were sincere.
 Their thoughts being sincere, their hearts were then rectified.
 Their hearts being rectified, their persons were cultivated.
 Their persons being cultivated, their families were regulated.
 Their families being regulated, their states were rightly governed.
 Their states being rightly governed, the whole kingdom was made tranquil and happy.
 From the Son of Heaven down to the mass of the people, all must consider the cultivation of the person the root of everything besides.
 It cannot be, when the root is neglected, that what should spring from it will be well ordered.
 It never has been the case that what was of great importance has been slightly cared for, and, at the same time, that what was of slight importance has been greatly cared for. - The Great Learning, (trans.
 James Legge)